PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 In a currently opened Julia source file, press `ctrl+b` (which is a key binding for the menu action **Tools/Build**).
 The current file will be evaluated in a Julia-running **Terminus** window with an `include()`.

+### Accessing documentation via Zeal

+Zeal can be brought up by commands specified through the **Command Palette**.
+Unfortunately I haven't found a way of making the Zeal window appear within the editor.
+On the flipside, searching the documentation is lightning fast with Zeal.